 - the specific reason for the examination - an explanation of why information from the treating medical practitioner(s) or author of the assessment report to the insurer's enquiry was inadequate, inconsistent or unavailable - date, time and location of the appointment - name, specialty and qualifications of the indendendent medical examiner - contact details of the indendent medical examiner's offices and appropriate travel directions - the likely duration of the examination - what to take (for example, x-rays, reports of investigations/tests, comfortable clothing to enable an appropriate examination to be conducted) - information that the worker may be accompanied by a person other than their legal representative, however, the accompanying person must not participate in the examination and may be required to withdraw from the examination if requested - information for the worker when it is the independent medical examiner's routine practice to record the examination on audio or video, that the worker can consent to or decline this before the examination is scheduled.
-The recording is only to proceed if the worker consents. - notice that the insurer will meet any reasonable costs incurred by the worker, including wages, travel and accommodation.
-This may include pre-payment of travel
+The recording is only to proceed if the worker consents. - advice that the insurer will meet any reasonable costs incurred by the worker, including wages, travel and accommodation.
+This may include pre-payment of travel and accommodation expenses.
+If the worker is not reasonably able to travel unescorted, this may include expenses for the worker's escort. - advice that a failure to attend the examination or an obstruction of the examination may lead to a suspension of: - weekly compensation, and/or - the right to recover compensation under the 1987 Act. - advice that the worker can request a copy of the report as well as documents that were provided to the IME - advice that their nominated treating doctor will be provided with a copy of the examination report - advice that the workers compensation legislation gives the worker or a nominee a right to a copy of any report relevant to a decision made by a referrer to dispute liability for or reduce compensation benefits - what to do if the worker does not believe the examination is reasonable

-- and accommodation expenses.
-If the worker is not reasonably able to travel unescorted, this may include expenses for the worker's escort. - a copy or list of the documents that are being provided to the independent medical examiner - notice that a failure to attend the examination or an obstruction of the examination may lead to a suspension of: - weekly compensation, and/or - the right to recover compensation under the 1987 Act. - notice that the worker can request a copy of the report - notice that their nominated treating doctor will be provided with a copy of the examination report - notice that the workers compensation legislation gives the worker or a nominee a right to a copy of any report relevant to a decision made by a referrer to dispute liability for or reduce, compensation benefits - what to do if the worker does not believe the examination is reasonable - what to do if the worker has a complaint about the conduct of the independent medical examiner - the SIRA brochure about independent medical examinations.
+- what to do if the worker has a complaint about the conduct of the independent medical examiner - the SIRA brochure about independent medical examinations.